madeindra/signal-setup-guide/README.md

 ## ToDos

-* CDS Server: Find server with Intel SGX to try to setup custom CDS Server. *lately there's a lot of news about leaking in Intel SGX, I think Signal will stop using this method in near future, not to mention that it's not required if you have no concern about contact's privacy*.
+* CDS Server: Find server with Intel SGX to try to setup custom CDS Server.
 * Signal iOS: Still can't afford Apple Dev License, find someone with license.
 * Load Test: I want to see the performance of the custom server under stress, will update later.
+* **Lately there's a lot of news about leaking in Intel SGX, I think Signal will stop using this method in near future, not to mention that it's not required if you have no concern about contact's privacy**

 ## Cotributing
 You are welcome to contribute on this guide.
 If you have any questions please write an issues and I will try to help.
 If you have any suggestion you can